DavisQBio/semester-biology/readings/R-00-before-we-start.md

 commands written in the R language can be typed and executed immediately by the computer.
 It is also where the results will be shown for commands that have been executed.
-You can type commands directly into the console and press `Enter` to execute those commands, but they will be forgotten when you close the session.
+You can type commands directly into the console and press <kbd>`Enter`</kbd> to execute those commands, but they will be forgotten when you close the session.

 Because we want our code and workflow to be reproducible, it is better to type the commands we want in the script editor, and save the script.